A Quick & Healthy Teriyaki Bowl for Busy Weeknights

 1. Whisk together all of the teriyaki sauce ingredients in a small bowl or measuring cup.
 Dissolve the cornstarch in the water then whisk the cornstarch mixture with the rest of the teriyaki sauce ingredients and set aside.

-2. Crumble ground turkey in the pan and cook, breaking it up into small pieces until halfway cooked, 3-4 minutes.
-Add the chopped broccoli, shredded carrot, and diced red pepper, and continue to cook until the vegetables are soft and no pink remains.
+1. Saute onion over medium heat for 2-3 minutes, until soft and translucent.
+Add the minced garlic and cook for another minute until fragrant.
+Cook ground turkey in the pan, breaking it up into small pieces until halfway cooked, 3-4 minutes.
+Add the remaining veggies and cook until veggies are soft and no pink remains.

 1. Pour teriyaki sauce over the turkey and cook over medium-high heat.
 Allow the mixture to simmer until it starts to thicken then remove it from the heat.